go-chassis/go-chassis/README.md

 With many build-in function like route management, circuit breaker, load balancing, monitoring etc, your don't need to investigate, implement and integrate many solutions yourself.

-go chassis supports Istio platform, Although Istio is a great platform with a service mesh in data plane, it surely decrease the throughput and increase the latency of your service go chassis can bring better performance to go program, you can use Istio configurations to control go chassis.
+go chassis supports Istio control panel, go chassis can bring better performance to go program, you can use Istio configurations to control go chassis.

 # Features